matthieugomez/tidy/README.md

 tidyr-stata
 ===========

-An implementation of tidyr in Stata
+An implementation of tidyr functions gather and spread in Stata